* Spot gold could fall to $1,250 by mid year - Julius Baer

 * Falling digital currencies could support gold - analysts

-(Adds graphic, updates prices) LONDON, Jan 18 (Reuters) - Gold edged higher on Thursday after hitting its lowest in nearly a week as the dollar weakened, but analysts said bullion was vulnerable to more losses.
+(Adds more analyst comments, update prices, adds LONDON dateline) LONDON, Jan 18 (Reuters) - Gold edged higher on Thursday after hitting its lowest in nearly a week as the dollar pared gains, but analysts said bullion was vulnerable to more losses.

 Jan.
 12 at $1,323.70.

-red as global investors sought to diversify their dollar holdings into other currencies such as the euro.
+yields prompted some investors to buy the greenback, but it drifted back from its highs.
+The dollar got a boost after data showed on Wednesday that U.S. industrial production increased more than expected in December.
 Spot gold is expected to fall to $1,311 per ounce, as it has broken a support at $1,329, according to Reuters technical analyst Wang Tao.
 Some analysts said a correction in digital currencies could support gold.
 "Brokers in Europe report investors have increasingly been asking about switching from cryptocurrencies into gold," ANZ analysts said in a research note.

 Bitcoin fell as much as 20 percent on Wednesday,